 Moving on to the powder bath…I can’t show you the whole thing, but I want you to see my framed vintage outhouse postcards…I don’t like the olive green background, but I love the postcards.
-What a clever addition to a powder bath, right???
+Outhouses in a powder bath…pretty appropriate, I’d say.

 I found this unusual brass and copper mirror at an antique exhibition years ago.
 I call it the “Jester mirror.”
 I love it…does anyone know the name for this style?

 My hubby has a thing for clocks too…we have a grandfather clock, banjo clock, and the rectangular one from Germany.
 Doesn’t it look nice on the floor???
 It’s been parked there for the last 3 years.

 Moving on past the Master Bedroom…I actually debated about whether you needed to see the unmade bed, but we’ll pass.
 I used to be OCD about making it too.

 Now we come to the Sunroom.
 We’re in here a lot, or were until I created the Nest in the other room.

 This little drop leaf side table is a new acquisition.
 Hubby brought that home one day when he agreed to go to yard sales for me.

 We need more furniture like we need a hole in the head.